 Is there a doctor onboard?

-Yes, each ship has a Medical Centre that is staffed by registered doctors and nurses who are available during scheduled clinic times to provide medical care for everyone onboard.
+Yes, each ship has a Medical Centre that is staffed by qualified and licensed doctors and nurses who are available during scheduled clinic times to provide medical care for everyone onboard.
 They are also available 24 hours a day, 7 days a week for medical emergencies.
-Our Medical Centres are only for medical needs arising onboard and cannot cater for treatments that you will know you will require while on holiday.
-Please refer to our Terms & Conditions for more details.
+Our Medical Centres are only for medical needs arising onboard and cannot cater for treatments that you know you will require while on holiday.
+Please refer to our Booking & Travel Conditions for more details.